-The Agreement may be amended by the parties without Bondowner consent for any of the following purposes: (a) to subject additional property to the lien of the Agreement, (b) to provide for the establishment or amendment of a book entry system of registration for the Bonds through a securities depository (which may or may not be DTC), (c) to add to the covenants and agreements of the Institution or to surrender or limit any right or power of the Institution, (d) to accommodate the requirements of Moody's or S&P to enable the Bonds to receive ratings acceptable to the Institution, (e) effective upon any Conversion Date to a new Mode, to make any amendment, (f) to cure any ambiguity or defect, or to add provisions which are not inconsistent with the Agreement and which do not impair the security for the Bonds or (g) to add provisions relating to the partial conversion of Bonds to a new Mode or providing for credit enhancement or liquidity support for the Bonds which do not impair the security for the Bonds.
-Any amendment permitted by clause (e) or (g) above shall be accompanied by an Opinion of Bond Counsel to the effect that such amendment will not adversely affect the exclusion from gross income for federal income tax purposes of interest on the Bonds.
+The Agreement may be amended by the parties without Bondowner consent for any of the following purposes: (a) to subject additional property to the lien of this Agreement, (b) to provide for the establishment of a book entry system of registration for the Bonds through a securities depository, (c) to add to the covenants and agreements of the Institution or to surrender or limit any right or power of the Institution, or (d) to cure any ambiguity or defect, or to add provisions which are not inconsistent with this Agreement and which do not impair the security for the Bonds.

-Except as provided in the foregoing paragraph, the Agreement may be amended only with the written consent of the owners of at least two-thirds (2/3) in principal amount of the Outstanding Bonds; provided, however, that no amendment of the Agreement may be made without the unanimous written consent of the affected Bondowners for any of the following purposes: (i) to extend the maturity of any Bond, (ii) to reduce the principal amount or interest rate of any Bond, (iii) to make any Bond redeemable other than in accordance with its terms, (iv)

-to create a preference or priority of any Bond or Bonds over any other Bond or Bonds, or (v) to reduce the percentage of the Bonds required to be represented by the Bondowners giving their consent to any amendment.
+Except as provided in the foregoing paragraph, the Agreement may be amended only with the written consent of the owners of at least two-thirds (2/3) in principal amount of the Outstanding Bonds; provided, however, that no amendment of this Agreement may be made without the unanimous written consent of the affected Bondowners for any of the following purposes: (i) to extend the maturity of any Bond, (ii) to reduce the principal amount or interest rate of any Bond, (iii) to make any Bond redeemable other than in accordance with its terms, (iv) to create a preference or priority of any Bond or Bonds over any other Bond or Bonds, or (v) to reduce the percentage of the Bonds required to be represented by the Bondowners giving their consent to any amendment.
+When the Trustee determines that the requisite number of consents have been obtained for an amendment which requires Bondowner consents, it shall, within ninety (90) days, file a certificate to that effect in its records and mail notice to the Bondowners.
 (Section 1001)